In her lifetime, Kelly Clarkson has experienced countless standout moments.

 She had hoped to wait longer to reveal her news, but felt the need to explain herself when severe morning sickness—"It's all day and all night"—forced her to bow out of a work commitment.
 "I didn't want people to think I was cancelling because I'm lazy or something, so we just told people," she said.

 And true to form, she continued telling it like it is throughout her pregnancy.
 Because for Clarkson, it wasn't a joyful journey of creating new life, but rather a time filled with nausea, vomiting and such severe dehydration she had to be hospitalized to receive IV fluids.
 Even worse: After welcoming River in June 2014, she temporarily lost her voice, sending into her in a panic as she considered career options.
 "I literally had a moment where I cried and drank wine all day," told ET Canada.
 Basically pregnancy, she told People, "was literally the worst moments of my life."

-Thankfully, motherhood has been full of high points.
+Thankfully, parenting has been full of high points.
 Though Clarkson is officially done have children—"Those tubes are gone!" she joked on KTU's Cubby and Carolina in the Morning, noting she had Blackstock get a vasectomy during her second pregnancy with Remy—she gushed to People about how much she cherishes being a mom: "I love going to games.
 I love the homework.
 I love the challenge of helping mold someone's life."